Satellite

-A satellite or artificial satellite is an object intentionally placed into orbit in outer space.
-Satellites have a variety of uses, including communication relay, weather forecasting, navigation (GPS), broadcasting, scientific research, and Earth observation.
+A satellite or an artificial satellite is an object, typically a spacecraft, placed into orbit around a celestial body.
+They have a variety of uses, including communication relay, weather forecasting, navigation (GPS), broadcasting, scientific research, and Earth observation.
 Additional military uses are reconnaissance, early warning, signals intelligence and, potentially, weapon delivery.
-Other satellites include the final rocket stages that placed satellites in orbit and formerly useful satellites that are now defunct.
+Other satellites include the final rocket stages that place satellites in orbit and formerly useful satellites that later become defunct.

 Except for passive satellites, most satellites have an electricity generation system for equipment on board, such as solar panels or radioisotope thermoelectric generators (RTGs).
 Most satellites also have a method of communication to ground stations, called transponders.
-Many satellites use a standardized bus to save cost and work, the most popular of which is small CubeSats.
-Similar satellites can work together as a group, forming constellations.
-Because of the high launch cost to space, satellites are designed to be as lightweight and robust as possible.
+Many satellites use a standardized bus to save cost and work, the most popular of which are small CubeSats.
+Similar satellites can work together as groups, forming constellations.
+Because of the high launch cost to space, most satellites are designed to be as lightweight and robust as possible.
 Most communication satellites are radio relay stations in orbit and carry dozens of transponders, each with a bandwidth of tens of megahertz.

-Satellites are placed from the surface to orbit by launch vehicles, high enough to avoid orbital decay by the atmosphere.
-Satellites can then change or maintain the orbit by propulsion, usually by chemical or ion thrusters.
-In 2018, about 90% of satellites orbiting Earth are in low Earth orbit or geostationary orbit; geostationary means the satellites stay still at the sky.
-Some imaging satellites chose a Sun-synchronous orbit because they can scan the entire globe with similar lighting.
-As the number of satellites and space debris around Earth increases, the threat of collision has become more severe.
+Spaceships become satellites by accelerating or decelerating to reach orbital velocities, occupying an orbit high enough to avoid orbital decay due to drag in the presence of an atmosphere and above their Roche limit.
+Satellites are spacecraft launched from the surface into space by launch systems.
+Satellites can then change or maintain their orbit by propulsion, usually by chemical or ion thrusters.
+As of 2018, about 90% of the satellites orbiting the Earth are in low Earth orbit or geostationary orbit; geostationary means the satellites stay still in the sky (relative to a fixed point on the ground).
+Some imaging satellites choose a Sun-synchronous orbit because they can scan the entire globe with similar lighting.
+As the number of satellites and amount of space debris around Earth increases, the threat of collision has become more severe.
+An orbiter is a spacecraft that is designed to perform an orbital insertion, entering orbit around an astronomical body from another, and as such becoming an artificial satellite.
 A small number of satellites orbit other bodies (such as the Moon, Mars, and the Sun) or many bodies at once (two for a halo orbit, three for a Lissajous orbit).

 Earth observation satellites gather information for reconnaissance, mapping, monitoring the weather, ocean, forest, etc. Space telescopes take advantage of outer space's near perfect vacuum to observe objects with the entire electromagnetic spectrum.
 Because satellites can see a large portion of the Earth at once, communications satellites can relay information to remote places.
 The signal delay from satellites and their orbit's predictability are used in satellite navigation systems, such as GPS.
-Space probes are satellites designed for robotic space exploration outside of Earth, and space stations are in essence crewed satellites.
+Crewed spacecrafts which are in orbit or remain in orbit, like Space stations, are artificial satellites as well.